Highest qualification

 By ethnicity

-Percentage of 25 to 29 year olds with a university degree, by socio-economic background and ethnicity (UK, 2014 to 2021 combined)
+Percentage of 25 to 29 year olds from lower working and higher professional backgrounds who got a university degree, by ethnicity (UK, 2014 to 2022 combined)

 Click or tap on legend items to toggle visibility

-Percentage of 25 to 29 year olds with a university degree, by socio-economic background and ethnicity (UK, 2014 to 2021 combined)
+Percentage of 25 to 29 year olds from lower working and higher professional backgrounds who got a university degree, by ethnicity (UK, 2014 to 2022 combined)

 For the full download file, see Download the data.